Filipino Beef Tapa

 • Slice your beef into thin slices against the grain.

 • Heat the oil on a pan over medium-high heat.
-Add in the marinated beef slices and fry for about 3-5 minutes on each side.
+Add in the marinated beef slices and fry for about 3-5 minutes on each side (the beef may begin to release lots of liquid initially, but continue cooking until all the liquid has been absorbed/evaporated).

 • Serve the beef tapa tapsilog-style with sinangag (garlic fried rice), a fried egg, and fresh tomatoes and cucumbers on the side.
 Enjoy!